ikhsanch/hello-world/README.md

 # hello-world
-This repo are made to self taught the owner about how to use Github.
+branch

+this is the new branch that i just made, the purpose is to learn how to create new branches and make a commit on it.